Mateusnasciment/Nextjs-unit-test/README.md

    Unit tests are very useful to ensure that your components continue to work when performing maintenance in the future. </br></br></br>
 </h3>

+Because of its framework integration, Next.js projects can create SSR and SSG — or static sites — for use with React.
+This increases the chances of successfully integrating Next.js into future web application development projects.

 ## Getting Started